Home

 • 1/4 teaspoon salt

-• 1 pound Veggie Ground Round, or other ground beef substitute
+• 1 pound organic vegetarian ground beef substitute

 • 6 cups marinara sauce

-• 1 package non-dairy cheese, mozzarella, sliced (I like Follow Your Heart)
+• 1 package non-dairy cheese, mozzarella, sliced (I like Follow Your Heart, organic or non-GMO)*

 • 1/2 cup non-dairy parmesan